raspberrypilearning/infrared-bird-box/worksheet2.md

 - Select **Broadcast Settings**
 - Select **Encoder settings > View**

-You should then see the screen below; however, the **RTMP URL** and **Stream Key** fields will contain text.
+You should then see the screen below.
+The RTMP URL and Stream Key fields will contain text.
 Keep this page open for use in the next step.

 ![](images/ustream-remote-settings.png)